 Subchapter V Business Restructurings

 While Chapter 11 can provide extraordinary relief in terms of reducing debt and increasing cash flow, the costs and burdens have traditionally been prohibitive for smaller businesses.
 That changed with the Small Business Reorganization Act (SBRA) that went into effect in 2020.
-The SBRA created a new streamlined version of Chapter 11 called Subchapter V (or Subchapter 5) for companies and individuals engaged in business with debts of less than $7.5 million (not including disputed, contingent or unliquidated debts).
+The SBRA created a new streamlined version of Chapter 11 called Subchapter V (or Subchapter 5) for companies with debts below a certain threshold.

 This federal program offers smaller enterprises the opportunity to right-size debt owed to banks, the SBA, trade creditors, and others, while protecting existing ownership and control.
 Our Nashville-based Subchapter V lawyers have confirmed Plans for companies across the spectrum of industries and are authorities on how to best use this game-changing business tool.